vsakaria/react-accelerator-micro-fe/README.md

 Use `yarn`.
 To do this run `yarn install` in the root directory.

-If you do not have `yarn` install in your CLI then you need to follow the instructions here. https://yarnpkg.com/en/docs/getting-started
+If you do not have `yarn` installed in your CLI then you need to follow the instructions here. https://yarnpkg.com/en/docs/getting-started

 # Start the application